harrisonlab/Metabarcoding_projects/statistical analysis.md

 ```

 ## R analysis
 R will import table with character columns as factors.
-This might be prefereable if your doing lots of linear modeling, but for any data manipulation it is a disaster and will lead to unexpected (or worse unnoticed) errors.
+This might be prefereable if your doing lots of linear modeling, but for any data manipulation it is a disaster and can lead to unexpected (or worse unnoticed) errors.

 Set stringAsFactor to false - apparently this can be set in .Rprofile, but this doesn't work on my production cluster environment
 ```{r}
 options(stringsAsFactors = FALSE)
 ```
+Changed my mind on this - it's not so difficult to work with factors (they're still a bit of a pain though)

-## Load libraris
+### Load libraris
 ```{r}
 library(DESeq2)
 library(phyloseq)